Mastering Concept-Based Teaching, 2nd Edition

 Appendix B: Preparing a Concept for Concept-Based Teachings: Explanation and Template

-Jean Foret Giddens, PhD, RN, FAAN, ANEF, Dean and Professor, Doris B. Yingling Endowed Chair, School of Nursing, Virginia Commonwealth University, Richmond, Virginia, Linda Caputi, EdD, MSN, RN, ANEF, CNE, Professor Emerita, College of DuPage, Glen Ellyn, Illinois President, Linda Caputi, Inc. and Beth L. Rodgers, PhD, RN, FAAN, Nursing Alumni Endowed Professor and Chair, Department of Adult Health and Nursing Systems, Virginia Commonwealth University, Richmond, Virginia
+Jean Foret Giddens, PhD, RN, FAAN, Robert Wood Johnson Foundation Executive Nurse Fellow, Dean and Professor, School of Nursing, Virginia Commonwealth University, Richmond, Virginia, Linda Caputi, EdD, MSN, RN, ANEF, CNE, Professor Emerita, College of DuPage, Glen Ellyn, Illinois President, Linda Caputi, Inc. and Beth L. Rodgers, PhD, RN, FAAN, Nursing Alumni Endowed Professor and Chair, Department of Adult Health and Nursing Systems, Virginia Commonwealth University, Richmond, Virginia